AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/mobile-implementation.md

 ---
 # Install Mobile SDKs {#install-mobile-sdks}

-To implement the Streaming Media Collection Add-on for mobile apps on Android or iOS, install and configure the following:
+To implement the Streaming Media Collection for mobile apps on Android or iOS, install and configure the following:

 *   **Adobe Experience Platform Mobile SDK**